Access Period: 30 days

 John-Paul Belanger is president of Geometric Learning Systems, a consulting firm specializing in geometric dimensioning and tolerancing (G D & T).
 For over ten years, he has trained people throughout North America and Europe in the proper interpretation and application of G D & T per the Y14.5 standard by using practical examples.
 Mr. Belanger is certified by the American Society of Mechanical Engineers as a Senior G D & T Professional, and has worked with a wide range of companies in the automotive, aerospace, electronic, and other industries to apply tolerances and perform stack calculations.
 He holds a B.S. in aerospace engineering from the University of Michigan specializing in aircraft design and safety.

-- Thirty days of online access (from date of purchase) to the approximately one and one half hour recorded presentation
+- Thirty days of online single-user access (from date of purchase) to the approximately one and one half hour recorded presentation

 - Course workbook (downloadable, .pdf's)